MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeModel.md

 Returns the number of columns supported by *tree_model*.

-Returns: the number of columns

     method gtk_tree_model_get_n_columns ( --> Int  )

 [gtk_tree_model_] get_column_type
 ---------------------------------

 Returns the type of the column.

-Returns: the type of the column

     method gtk_tree_model_get_column_type ( Int $index_ --> int32  )